-Although Africa represents 15% of the global population, it generates less than 2% of the world’s research output.
+Although Africa represents 15 per cent of the global population, it generates less than 2 per cent of the world’s research output.
 One of the reasons behind this is that there are very few researchers - Africa has around 200 researchers per million people, while the UK, for example, has 4,000.

 Whilst teaching on a course at Kampala International University, Uganda, Queen Mary researcher Isabel Palacios with colleagues María D. Martín-Bermudo and Marta Vicente-Crespo observed the lack of support for talented scientists and wanted to do something to help.

 In 2013 they founded DrosAfrica to unlock the untapped potential of these researchers and build a better future for communities and the continent in general, by using the fruit fly Drosophila melanogaster for biomedical studies.

 Drosophila is a cheap but powerful system for modelling human diseases and insect transmitted infections, and can allow for rapid and thorough screening of potential treatments.
 As Drosophila are used for scientific research worldwide, they also provide an opportunity for African scientists to become part of a global research community, in the absence of high levels of government funding to support biomedical research.